hanlizhang/first-move/PRD.md

 - Use a versioned, validated local schema with migrations, safe defaults, local-day rollover, and an explicit reset path.
 - Persist tasks, habits, templates/preferences, stuck-flow choices, session state, points, timeline, reflections, cat state, inventory, and milestones.
 - Do not persist toothbrush images.
 Send one only for an explicit live verification action when live vision is configured; mock mode remains entirely local and makes no paid request.
-- Explain that clearing browser data removes progress; consider export/import only after the core MVP works.
+- Explain the platform-specific local-storage boundary: clearing browser site data can remove unsynced Web progress, while Mobile local progress lives in app/device-local storage and can be removed when that storage is cleared.
+Consider export/import only after the core MVP works.
 - Guest mode remains local and complete.
-Authenticated users may choose **Sync across devices** using email OTP and Supabase; first login offers Start fresh or Import local data and never automatically deletes local data.
+Authenticated users may choose **Sync across devices** using email OTP and Supabase.
+On Web, first login offers Start fresh or Import local data and never automatically deletes local data; Mobile empty-account setup/import remains deferred.
 - Cloud setup and the continuous-sync MVP are development-gated by `NEXT_PUBLIC_CLOUD_SETUP_ENABLED`.
 After verified hydration activates cloud mode, Supabase is canonical, localStorage is an immediate cache, failed writes remain in a small durable retry queue, and the UI says Synced only after a successful cloud operation.
 - Cross-device sync is included in Free and Pro.
 Mini Journal is private user data protected by per-user access controls and excluded from AI requests and telemetry payloads.
 - RevenueCat is authoritative for the `pro` entitlement, using the Supabase Auth UUID as RevenueCat App User ID.
 Clients cannot authorize paid AI calls.